fastoch/Podman/README.md

 ---

-# Starting to use Podman
+# Starting to use a podman machine

 Containers run natively on Linux systems, but running Podman on Windows requires WSL2 to be enabled.
 https://github.com/fastoch/WSL2

+## Init & start

 The first thing you want to do, if you're not running Linux, is creating a podman machine: `podman machine init`
 Once it's initiated, you can start it: `podman machine start`